mozilla/legal-docs/firefox_privacy_notice/en-US.md

 * __Webpage, Language, and Location data for Pocket Recommendations__: We recommend content to you based on your browsing history, language, and country location.
 The process of deciding which stories you should see based on your browsing history happens locally in your copy of Firefox, and neither Mozilla nor Pocket receives a copy of your browsing history.
 To help you see relevant Pocket Recommendations based on your location, Firefox shares your language and country location with Pocket.

     Mozilla and Pocket receive aggregated data about the recommendations you see and click.
 We also share aggregated data about the sponsored content you see and click with our third-party ad platform Adzerk so advertisers can see how many people click on their articles.
 This aggregated data does not identify you personally.

+* __Location data and Interaction data for Top Sites__: When you click the Amazon.com Top Site tile on New Tab, we share your country and the time you clicked with Amazon and AdMarketplace (a third-party referral platform) to verify you navigated to Amazon.
+Firefox does not share your IP address or any other information that could be used to identify you with either Amazon or AdMarketplace.

 * __Add-on and Feature Recommendations__: We recommend Add-ons in two places: the Manage Your Extensions Page (about:addons) and the Awesome Bar, where you search or type in URLs.
 We may also recommend Firefox Features in the Awesome Bar.
 We base the recommendations in about:addons on a cookie.
 We base the recommendations in the Awesome Bar on your interaction with Firefox.
 Mozilla does not receive your browser history.
 The process happens locally in your own computer’s copy of Firefox.
 Learn More about [Awesome Bar recommendations](https://support.mozilla.org/kb/extension-recommendations) or [Extensions Page recommendations](https://support.mozilla.org/kb/personalized-extension-recommendations).